RoaLogic/ahb3lite_interconnect/DATASHEET.md

 When a slave is addressed, the `mst_HREADYOUT[]` indicates that the addressed slave finished the current transfer.
 The Interconnect IP routes the addressed slave’s `HREADY` signal to the master.

-When no slave is address, the `mst_HREADYOUT[]` signal is generated locally, inside the Interconnect.
+When no slave is addressed, the `mst_HREADYOUT[]` signal is generated locally, inside the Interconnect.

 #### mst\_HMASTLOCK\[ \]